 2. Mouth Stylus (Mouth stick)

-A mouth stylus is a good solution quadriplegics with upper body mobility impairments, but good head control and little spasticity.
+A mouth stylus is a good solution for quadriplegics with upper body mobility impairments, but good head control and little spasticity.
 For these users, the stylus acts as a finger would, allowing the user to select options on the screen and navigate the device, but does not allow the user to do advanced gestures required by many new apps.

-For simple gestures, the iPhone and iPad have an accessibility feature call AssistiveTouch, that can emulate multiple finger gestures or that can provide access to functions that are usually controlled with hardware buttons (i.e. volume, lock screen).
+For simple gestures, the iPhone and iPad have an accessibility feature called AssistiveTouch, that can emulate multiple finger gestures or that can provide access to functions that are usually controlled with hardware buttons (i.e. volume, lock screen).
 While this access is available, this is a slow access method that would not be suitable for time-sensitive tasks like picking up calls.
-It’s also a difficult solution for quadriplegics that have issues with fatigue, or lack steady motion control.
+It’s also a difficult solution for quadriplegics that have issues with fatigue or lack steady motion control.

 3. Dedicated “Accessible Apps”

-While useful for basic functions, this implementation will not allow full access to mainstream apps that an able bodied person would be accustomed to using.
+While useful for basic functions, this implementation will not allow full access to mainstream apps that an able-bodied person would be accustomed to using.

-Tecla is designed to adapt quickly to different inputs and can be used with 1-6 input switches or utilize a joystick for the very fast “4 way control” access.
+Tecla is designed to adapt quickly to different inputs and can be used with 1-6 input switches or utilize a joystick for the very fast 4-way control” access.
 In this way, optimal speed can be obtained for a wide range of unique mobility conditions.
 This also allows users with newly acquired conditions (like spinal cord injuries) to start simply, and add switches as their rehab progresses.

-Unlike a stylus where a quadriplegic often needs assistance to begin using the an iPad, the Tecla allows greater independence and portability for the user.
+Unlike a stylus where a quadriplegic often needs assistance to begin using an iPad, the Tecla allows greater independence and portability for the user.
 Once set-up, a user with an iPad mounted on their wheelchair is fully mobile and can turn on their device and access all functions without outside assistance.
 In the case of iPhone users, the additional ability to make and pick up calls further enhances communication.

 Tecla provides access not just to apps created for it, but to the entire platform.
 Tecla users can take advantage of the same apps all other users enjoy.
 This means that that in addition to basic functions like sending messages and making phone calls (for iPhone users), but also: